photizo1998/clean-jokes-from-the-internet/Clean Jokes from the Internet.md

 The young man slows down and pulls over.
 The old man follows, but looks white as a ghost and is completely out of breath.
-The young man stammers, H-h-how did you keep up with my LaFerrari?!
-The old man whispers Unhook... my... suspenders... from... your... side-view... mirror.
+The young man stammers, “H-h-how did you keep up with my LaFerrari?!”
+The old man whispers “Unhook... my... suspenders... from... your... side-view... mirror.”

  {#section .unnumbered}